2026 - Spring

 RTF 343/388P CINEMA LABORATORY • DEBORAH EVE LEWIS

-Limited to 15 participants.
-In the cinema laboratory, we will make ten short films – some during class and some outside of class – with the emphasis being on making, taking risks and exploring the cinematic form on an elemental level.
-There will be failures and triumphs—all work strengthening and stretching our ability to express ideas and feelings through picture and sound.
+In Cinema Laboratory, you will make ten (or more) short films – some during class and some outside of class – with the emphasis being on making, taking risks, and exploring the cinematic form on an elemental level.
 Cinema Laboratory’s practice of consistent moviemaking aims to create a space and time where filmmaking efforts are not expensive and precious, but intuitive, brief, engaging, and challenging in a fast-paced workshop setting.
-Motivated, hard-working, curious and highly creative students are sought to participate.
+Motivated, hard-working, curious, and highly creative students are sought to participate.

-Cinema Laboratory seeks self-driven RTF graduate students, upper level RTF undergraduates (especially those in their last semester at UT), Photojournalism students, and students from the School of Architecture and the Art School.
-There will be a Wednesday evening lab for those from non-RTF departments to learn RTF protocol and basic editing, camera and sound work.
+Cinema Laboratory seeks self-driven RTF graduate students, upper-level RTF undergraduates (especially those in their last semester at UT), photojournalism students, and students from the School of Architecture, Theater and Dance, and the Art School.
+The teaching assistant will work with students from non-RTF departments to learn RTF protocol and basic editing, camera, and sound work; however, a basic understanding of shooting and editing video is required.

 RTF 343C / 388P ACTING FOR FILMMAKERS • ANDREW SHEA